RedbudCoop/Redbud-Constitution/constitution/redbud_constitution.md

 ## Sustainability & Humanitarian Outreach Chair (SHOC)<sup>27</sup>

-The role of the SHOC is to ensure Von Cramm works towards environmental sustainability and human equity by minimizing our own impact on the environment and using our resources to work with the greater Cornell, Ithaca, and human community to support and invest in efforts towards systemic change.
+The role of the SHOC is to ensure Redbud works towards environmental sustainability and human equity by minimizing our own impact on the environment and using our resources to work with the greater Cornell, Ithaca, and human community to support and invest in efforts towards systemic change.

 The word humanitarian in this context is used to emphasize that our environmental efforts must go hand in hand with improving people’s lives, and that it is imperative to act with both sustaining Earth and the human community in mind.

 This position has a dynamic role in how it interacts with the co-op, Cornell and Ithaca communities and looks both inwards and outwards.
-Both the description and goals are intentionally not deliverable-based in order to give the SHOC the ability to shape and improve the duties of the position using their own critical-thinking skills and experience, and the position was conceived as an effort to investigate and expand how Von Cramm can best minimize its impact and leverage its resources and money for environmental and humanitarian goals.
+Both the description and goals are intentionally not deliverable-based in order to give the SHOC the ability to shape and improve the duties of the position using their own critical-thinking skills and experience, and the position was conceived as an effort to investigate and expand how Redbud can best minimize its impact and leverage its resources and money for environmental and humanitarian goals.

 The SHOC is a house member elected by the house at the beginning (first house meeting) of each semester to serve a term of one semester.
 They must be a returning house member.
 They are responsible for weekly communication with all officers at officer meetings, and biweekly communication of their ideas and actions at house meetings.
 This transparent and consistent communication is key to the position.
 Regularly consulting the house with ideas and research before, during, and after acting on them is a critical part of this communication; actively and consistently incorporating house member feedback is an expectation.

 Their responsibilities include, but are not limited to:
 1. Pursuing efforts to reduce resource consumption and waste production
-2. Using Von Cramm’s resources in order to support environmental and humanitarian efforts in alignment with the stated values of our house
+2. Using Redbud’s resources in order to support environmental and humanitarian efforts in alignment with the stated values of our house
 3. Overseeing compost, recycling, and other waste streams.
 * Taking care of the compost pile.
 * Taking care of bottle return.